 If we do not accurately predict our infrastructure capacity requirements, our customers could experience service shortfalls.
 The provisioning of additional cloud hosting capacity requires lead time.
 As we continue to restructure our data management plans, and increase our cloud hosting capacity, we have and expect to in the future move or transfer our data and our customers' data.
 Despite precautions taken during such processes and procedures, any unsuccessful data transfers may impair the delivery of our service, and we may experience costs or downtime in connection with the transfer of data to other facilities which may lead to, among other things, customer dissatisfaction and non-renewals.
-GCP has no obligation to renew their agreements with us on commercially reasonable terms, or at all.
-If GCP increases pricing terms, terminates or seeks to terminate our contractual relationship, establishes more favorable relationships with our competitors, or changes or interprets its terms of service or policies in a manner that is unfavorable with respect to us, we may be required to transfer to another cloud provider.
-If we are required to transfer to another cloud provider, we would incur significant costs and experience possible service interruption in connection with doing so.
+GCP and Azure have no obligations to renew their agreements with us on commercially reasonable terms, or at all.
+If GCP or Azure increases pricing terms, terminates or seeks to terminate our contractual relationship, establishes more favorable relationships with our competitors, or changes or interprets their terms of service or policies in a manner that is unfavorable with respect to us, we may be required to transfer to other providers.
+If we are required to transfer to other providers, we would incur significant costs and experience possible service interruption in connection with doing so.